sebastianhutter/godot-4-ci-cd-test/README.md

 - PR: The PR workflow is executed on pull request and runs gdunit4 tests
 - Main: The Main workflow is executed on changes to main and compiles the games and adds the build artifacts to the job execution
-- Release: The release workflow is executed when a new tag is created
+- Release: The release workflow is executed on a release tag (v*).
+It creates a new github release and uploads the exported game to [itch.io](https://sebastianhutter.itch.io/cicd-test).

 ### Environment and Secrets